Simon of Trent: Controversies

 In the 21st century, historian Ariel Toaff, writing about the case of Simon of Trent, hypothesized that the notion that some Jews killed children to use their blood for ritual purposes may have been tenuously based on an actual "ritual of blood" that did not involve infanticide.
 In the same work, Passovers of Blood, Toaff theorises that some blood libel cases may be based on actual instances of infanticide where a Jewish perpetrator acted in retaliation for persecutions against the community.
 After criticism, the book was withdrawn from circulation and redacted by its author.

 In 2020, the Italian artist Giovanni Gasparro painted a depiction of Simon's death.
-He was later accused of Antisemitism for this painting which sold to a private collector.
+He was later accused of antisemitism for this painting which was sold to a private collector.

 In February 2022, a sculpture of Simon of Trent depicting the blood libel was used by QAnon conspiracy theorists to promote the conspiracy theory that Hollywood elites are harvesting adrenochrome from children through Satanic ritual abuse in order to become immortal.